 - Breathing problems

 - Vision and hearing problems

-If you indulge in long-term alcohol consumption, the repercussions can be serious.
-Using too much alcohol for a long time can cause damage to the brain and other organs.
-It also leads to other problems, such as:
+If you indulge in long-term alcohol consumption, the repercussions may be serious.
+Using too much alcohol for a long time may damage the brain and other organs.
+It may also lead to other problems, such as:

 - Anxiety disorders